1995parham-teaching/harpocrates/README.md

 ## Introduction

-This is a python code to send each student's grade privately using `smtplib` to send emails from python and `csv` to deal with csv file of grades and students' names.
+This is a python code to send each student's grade privately using `smtplib` to send emails from python and `csv` to deal with CSV file of grades and students' names.

 ## Send Grades